NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Revealing your account password to others, sharing login information, using any account that does not belong to you, or allowing others to use your computer, account or access.
 This includes family and other household members when work is being done at home.

-- Using your staff account or access to church data for non-ministry use or personal gain.
+- Using your staff account or access to church data for non-ministry use.

 - Copying North Coast Church data from staff accounts or approved storage locations, systems, or applications to be stored or used elsewhere.